NikhilSDate/FastGDPJEI/readme.md

 # FastGDP

 ## Introduction
-This is a fast geometry diagram parsing tool.
-Given a geometery diagram, FastGDP can recognize lines, circles, points and text labels of points.
+FastGDP stands for Fast Geometry Diagram Parser.
+Given a geometry diagram, FastGDP can recognize lines, circles and points.
+Additionally, FastGDP can determine which lines or circle each point lies on and of a point is the center of a circle.
-FastGDP also associates text labels with detected points and determined which lines or circle each point lies on and of a point is the center of a circle.
+FastGDP can also detect text labels and associate them with points, but this functionality does not currently work very well. determined which lines or circle each point lies on and of a point is the center of a circle.
-FastGDP is also highly modular which makes it easy to make changes to the various components in order to improve them or customize them for a particular application.
+FastGDP is written to be modular which means that it is easy to make changes to the various components in order to improve them or customize them for a particular application.
-As an auxiliary contribution, I also provide an accurate and effective approach for improving hough circle detection using clustering.

-## Related work

-### Geometry diagram parsing

-While diagram understanding is a much-explored top, the primary past research in the specific area of geometry diagram parsing is by Seo et al. (2014 and 2015), Lu et al.(2021), and Chen et al. (2021).
-Seo et al.'s geosolver's diagram parser overgenerates primitives (lines and circles) and then uses a submodular objective function to select the best primitives. geosolver can also detect points (referred to as core point by Seo et al.).
-Two major drawbacks of geosolver are that it does not automatically detect text regions, and that it is quite slow, especially on complex images containing many lines or circles.
-Lu et al.'s InterGPS uses the geosolver diagram parser before using ReinaNet to detect the positions of text and other diagram elements.
-InterGPS then uses the online paid service MathPix to recognize text.
-Finally, InterGPS cuses the detected primitives and text to generate diagram logic forms.
-Since InterGPS uses the results of the geosolver diagram parser to generate diagram logic forms, it is slower than geosolver.
-Chen et al.'s NGS (Neural Geometry Solver) uses the initial three layers of RetinaNet 101 to extract diagram features.
-NGS uses predicting diagram elements as an auxiliary task but does not explicitly detect points or the relations between points, lines and circles.
-The diagram features along with text features are then used to solve the geometry problem.

-### Using clustering with the Hough Transform

-Using clustering to refine the predictions of the Hough Line Transform has been used by [Liu et al.](https://www.mdpi.com/1424-8220/19/24/5378/htm).
-FastGDP uses a very similar approach.
-One major difference is that FastGDP uses the probabilistic Hough Transform to detect lines, but converts every detected line back to the rho-theta form.
-This generally results in less false positives in practice.
-Also, while calculating the average rho and theta for each cluster, FastGDP computes a weighted average using the lengths of the detected lines as weights. <TODO>
-To my knowledge, the combined approach of using parameter selection and clustering with the Circle Hough Transform has not been proposed before.

-## Comparison with past work
-The main advantage of FastGDP over geosolver and is speed, and the ability to automatically detect and recognize text and associate it with diagram points.
-Regardless of the kind of diagram, FastGDP is usually 4-5 times faster than geosolver.
-Also, unlike InterGPS, FastGDP does not use a proprietary paid OCR API for recognizing text.
-Since FastGDP explicitly detects lines, circles, points, and the relations between them, the output of FastGDP is more interpretable than that of NeuralGPS.
-Similar to geosolver, FastGDP is unable to detect symbols for perpendicular and parallel lines, equal line segments etc. InterGPS can detect a wide variety of diagram symbols, including parallel, perpendicular, and equal lines.
-While the primitives detected by FastGDP are usually very accurate due to the clustering-based method described below, compared to the geosolver diagram parser, the primitive detection accuracy of FastGDP is lower, especially on very complex diagrams.
-The text detection and recognition accuracy of FastGDP is lower than that of InterGPS.

 ## Quickstart
 First clone or download the repository